Ronda Rousey Beats Alexa Bliss, Wins Raw Women's Title at WWE SummerSlam 2018

 The manner in which Bliss stole the title infuriated Rousey, and it led to her snapping on the ensuing episode of Raw.

-After Bliss mocked Rousey and called her an "overhyped rookie," the former UFC star attacked her and then hit Raw general manager Kurt Angle with the Money in the Bank briefcase.
+After Bliss mocked Rousey and called her an "overhyped rookie," the former UFC fighter attacked her and then hit Raw general manager Kurt Angle with the Money in the Bank briefcase.

 That resulted in Angle suspending Rousey for 30 days.